vr00n/NYC-LocalGeo-CrossWalk/README.md

 This dataset would help answer questions like:

     In New York City:
-	    How many census Tracts are located in School District 31?
+	    How many and which Census Tracts are located in School District 31?
 	    AND
 	    Which Fire District is serviced by this School District?
 	    AND